solana-developers/solana-cookbook/docs/integrations/mango.md

 A Mango Account is associated with a Mango Group, and it holds your tokens and allows you to trade that Group’s markets.
 You can find the reference [here](https://blockworks-foundation.github.io/mango-client-v3/classes/MangoClient.html#createMangoAccount).
-This snippet uses the @solana/wallet-adapter packages.
+The Typescript snippet uses the @solana/wallet-adapter packages.
+In order to create a valid instruction, the Rust snippet uses the mango-v3 repository as a crate.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>